 The Company's relationships with communities near where it operates and other stakeholders are critical to ensure the future success of Fruta del Norte and the exploration and development of the Company's other concessions.
 The Company's mineral concessions, including Fruta del Norte, are located near rural communities, some of which contain groups that have been opposed to mining activities from time to time in the past, which may affect the operations at Fruta del Norte and its exploration and development activities on its other concessions in the short and long term.
+The Company prioritizes sourcing goods and services locally, where possible.
+The Company's local procurement activities and employment, however, may not meet the expectations of local communities which may negatively impact community relations.
 Furthermore, local communities may be influenced by external entities, groups or organizations opposed to mining activities.
 In recent years, anti-mining nongovernmental organization (NGO) and indigenous group activities in Ecuador have increased.
 These communities, NGOs and indigenous groups have taken such actions as civil unrest, road closures, work stoppages and legal challenges.
 Such actions may have a material adverse effect on Lundin Gold's operations at Fruta del Norte and on its exploration activities and on its financial position, cash flow and results of operations.
-While the Company is committed to operating in a socially responsible manner, there can be no assurance that the Company's efforts in this respect will mitigate against this potential risk.
+While the Company is committed to operating in a socially responsible manner, there can be no assurance that the Company's efforts in this respect will mitigate this potential risk.